gearcloudlabs/Mixology/README.md

 Mixology
 ========

 The Mixology digital media platform provides a simple way to combine multiple live video streams with interactive graphics.
 It's built on top of WebRTC, and is a good choice for web apps that run in the Chrome and/or Firefox browsers.
-Mixology was first developed by [Gearcloud Labs](www.gearcloudlabs.com) in 2014.
+Mixology was first developed by [Gearcloud Labs](www.gearcloudlabs.com).

 Getting started
 ---------------